escobard/create-dapp/documentation/usage.md

 ## DAPP Usage

-Production version available here: https://share-ui.herokuapp.com/
+Production version available here: https://create-dapp.herokuapp.com/

 Follow the instructions within the messages to utilize, expanded instructions below.

-#### Make donation form
+#### Make payment form

 Enter a valid `public address`, the `public address' private key` and an ether amount `smaller than 1`.